 Preschool Soap Cloud Science Experiment

 Science experiments are a fun and hands-on way for preschoolers to learn.
-And one of the most fantastic things about science experiments is that they can be done with some simple ingredients we have around the house or classroom.
+One of the most fantastic things about science experiments is that they can be done with some simple ingredients we have around the house or classroom.

 Start by gathering all materials and supplies